KartexTiarc/ms3/README.md

  * You can add a recipe if you want with the categories that the admin have added.
  * User can edit their own recipes.

+ ## Future Features

+ * Pagination for the site.
+ * Category names change on recipes when category is changed by admin.

 ### Header

  - The header for the name on the left site.